Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling: Ultrastrong coupling limit

-where for later interpretation purposes, the $\varphi'$ integrals will be retained unevaluated.
-This can be written
+and for later interpretation purposes, the $\varphi'$ integrals have been retained unevaluated.

-and once again the exponents in the integrand are all negative.
+Once again we notice that the exponents in the integrands are all negative.
 The zeroes of the exponents will occur within the range of integration for $\theta' = \theta$ for the first exponents, and for $\theta' = \pi - \theta$ for the second.
-We can then approximate this by
+Therefore, in the large $\lambda$ limit we have